PranavRudra/CMSC330/ADTs.md

 ### Implications
 - languages that are dynamically typed are basically well-defined in every case (when viewed from a static typing perspective)
-- for example, in Ruby everything is an object but some operations throw exceptions (can't use all operations on all data types)
+- in Ruby everything is an object but some operations throw exceptions (can't use all operations on all data types)
-  - since runtime environment knows how to deal with these issues (by throwing an exception) execution is well-defined
+  - runtime environment knows how to deal with issues (by throwing an exception) so execution is well-defined

 ### Properties
 - soundness property: well-typed => well-defined